Stéphane Robert

-Stéphane Robert ([stefan ʁɔbɛʁ]; born 17 May 1980) is a professional former French tennis player.
+Stéphane Robert ([stefan ʁɔbɛʁ]; born 17 May 1980) is a French tennis coach and a former professional player.

-Career
+Professional career

 2007–2008

 Robert missed 16 months of tennis action in 2007–2008 because he was infected with the Hepatitis A virus in February 2007.
 In early June 2008, he returned to tennis action at the ITF Men's Circuit tournament in Apeldoorn, without an ATP singles ranking, reaching the final as a qualifier.

 2010

 On 1 February 2010, Robert broke into Top 100 of the ATP singles rankings for the first time at No. 100.
 Within one week of his singles rankings breakthrough and seeded no. 8, he defeated for the first time in his career a player (David Ferrer) ranked in the top 20 of the ATP singles rankings in the semifinals before reaching his first ATP World Tour singles final at the 2010 SA Tennis Open, falling to 3rd-seeded Feliciano López 5–7, 1–6.
 Robert rose to a career-high of No. 61 of the ATP singles rankings on 22 February 2010 one day after winning the ATP Challenger Tour singles title in Tangier.